mozg1984/scala-notes/README.md

 # scala-notes
-Some notes that I made during playing with scala language
+Some notes I made for myself while playing with the scala language (scala 2)